 - Earbuds or headphones (great for the flight)

-- Credit Cards / Wallet / Cash – see my in depth post on how to keep money safe while you travel for tons of helpful suggestions that I swear by!
+- Credit Cards / Wallet / Cash – see my in depth post on keeping money safe while you travel for tons of helpful suggestions that I swear by!

 - Laptop & Charger if needed

-- Any other beach items to make your trip better, personally.
+- Any other beach items that will make your trip better.
 Example: bluetooth speakers, small cooler, etc.

 As you can probably tell from my photos, my return to the Caribbean was amazing.
 I hope to head back again later this year, and I’ll definitely share where I go and what I do.
-But this list identifies everything I packed for my own trip as well as what I will pack for my future trips!.
+This list identifies everything I packed for my own trip as well as what I will pack for my future trips!.

 Now that you know what to wear in the Dominican Republic, you are well on your way to a successful trip to the Caribbean.
-As I mentioned before, this packing list will work for any area of the Dominican Republic, not just Santo Domingo – and frankly, is what I use for any trip to the Caribbean as a whole.
+As I mentioned before, this packing list will work for any area of the Dominican Republic, not just Santo Domingo.

 Lastly, it is worth mentioning that I stayed in AirBnb’s during my entire recent trip.
-Click here!
-New Airbnb members: you can save up to $55 USD on your first booking.
-Not bad!
+I never felt unsafe.
+New users can save on your first booking!

 Pin Me for Later!